MrMaverick79/url-shorten-react-frontend/README.md

 ## About

 shrt.Url is a url shortening app using a React based front end and a Node/ Express back end.
-Results are stored thourgh MongoDB.
+Results are stored through MongoDB.

 ## Features

  - Easily shorten and copy urls.
  - Previously shortened urls are stored in the back end and retrieved so that new ones do not need to be generated.
-- Simple Reach front end
+- Simple React front end
 - Clear and shorten as many urls as needed.